vtexdocs/help-center-content/docs/tutorials/en/setting-up-payments-with-cieloecommerce.md

 <blockquote><ui>14.
 In <b>AntifraudProvider</b>, select the antifraud provider you want to use with CieloEcommerce.</ui>

+<blockquote><div class="alert alert-warning">
-<blockquote>>⚠️ Check with Cielo whether the anti-fraud options in CieloEcommerce are already available for use.
+  Check with Cielo whether the anti-fraud options in CieloEcommerce are already available for use.
 If still under development, both fields described in step 15 must be left blank.
-For more information about using anti-fraud options in your store, visit [Configuring the anti-fraud](https://help.vtex.com/en/tutorial/how-to-configure-the-anti-fraud).</blockquote>
+For more information about using anti-fraud options in your store, visit <a href="https://help.vtex.com/en/tutorial/how-to-configure-the-anti-fraud">Configuring the anti-fraud</a>.
+  </div></blockquote>
 <br>
 <blockquote><ui>15.
 In <b>Antifraud</b> and <b>AntifraudSequenceCriteria</b>, select the options according to information from CieloEcommerce antifraud.</ui>